There are two types of people in the world. Those who take cold showers and everybody else.

 1. Increased Energy

-Energy is arguably the most important benefit of taking a cold shower in the morning.
+Energy is arguably the most important benefit of taking a cold shower.
 Like many of you, I am not a morning person.
 My energy peaks in the evening and stays elevated into the wee hours of the night.
-The most efficient way I have found to overcome low morning energy is to subject my body to a cold shower.
+The most expedient way I have found to overcome low morning energy is to subject my body to a cold shower.
 Cold water acts as a shock to the whole system and puts the mind to work to restore homeostasis.
 The end result is an organism that is highly energized and ready to move about the day.
 I challenge everyone reading this to take a cold shower and fall asleep immediately afterwards — it simply can’t be done.
+(Give it at least 15 minutes, but you get the point.)

 2. The Release of Happy Hormones